Bringing the kids for a walk through the beautiful Muir Woods National Monument in California to discover the towering Redwoods.

 On our adventure, we made the horrible mistake of not having lunch prior to our hike and in our rush to get out, not packing snacks.
 As anyone who travels with children knows, no food and hungry kids is a recipe for disaster.
 Lucky for us, our children have become veterans of travel and were mostly able to ignore their rumbling bellies as they climbed in and out of the huge Redwood trunks, waded through the shallow streams and searched high and low for elusive deer.

 Hunger finally got the better of the kids towards the end of the hike and Christina and I rushed towards the Visitors Centre at the beginning of the trail where we splurged on some delicious sandwiches and juice and the children instantly returned to Dr. Jekyll from Mr. Hyde.

 Older children may enjoy the longer hike up Fern Creek.
 The Fern Creek trail includes a bridge that is built over a giant downed Redwood.
 The trail continues on to the Lost Trail, followed by the Ocean View Trail before reconnecting with the Main Trail.

-Be aware that the Muir Woods area is home to Poison Oak, a leafy plant that is green in the spring and reddish brown in late summer.
+Poison Oak, a leafy plant that is green in the spring and reddish-brown in late summer.
 Kids can easily brush up against these plants and get a bad rash.
 Muir Woods is also susceptible to fog and sharp drops in temperature.
 Be sure to carry sweaters or a light jacket with you just in case.